-MAG is a company based in Vancouver, British Columbia, Canada focused on the acquisition, exploration and development of mineral exploration properties, with its primary focus being silver projects located primarily in the Americas.
-The Company's Common Shares trade on the Toronto Stock Exchange ("TSX") and the NYSE American under the symbol MAG.
-The Company is a "reporting issuer" in the Provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland and Labrador and is a reporting "foreign issuer" in the United States of America.
+MAG Silver is a Vancouver-based advanced stage development and exploration company that is focused on the acquisition, exploration and development of high-grade, district-scale projects located in the Americas.
+The Company's Common Shares trade on the Toronto Stock Exchange ("TSX") and the NYSE American both under the symbol MAG.
+The Company is a "reporting issuer" in all of the Provinces and Territories in Canada and is a reporting "foreign issuer" in the United States of America.